• Home

 1. Remove doors and all hardware.
 Lightly sand doors and cabinet fronts.
 Clean off thoroughly with a tack cloth.

-2. Apply a light coat of gripping primer with the small foam roller with round edges (lessens the look of roller lines), let dry, add one more coat, let dry.
-If you have recessed framed cabinets use a Purdy brand 1-1/2″ angled brush to paint the recessed sections. ( If you see any paint ridges – sand with fine grit sandpaper in bewtween coats and then clean off with a tack cloth.)
+• If you have recessed framed cabinets use a Purdy brand 1-1/2″ angled brush to paint the recessed sections.
+(If you see any paint ridges – sand with fine grit sandpaper in between coats and then clean off with a tack cloth.)

 3. Apply two coats of latex paint.
 Let dry between each coat.
 If you need more coverage, paint another coat, but keep each coat light.